-Psychology is the scientific study of behaviour and mental processes.
-It has a broad scope and influences many other disciplines in the biological and social sciences.
-This BPS-accredited Psychology degree combines opportunities to study cutting edge research with access to excellent teaching and student support.
-On this Psychology course, you’ll study the major approaches in psychology, including social, cognitive, biological, and developmental psychology, neuroscience and research methods.
+On this Psychology degree, you’ll study the major approaches in psychology, including social, cognitive, biological, and developmental psychology, neuroscience and research methods.
 You’ll also develop practical psychology skills in our purpose-built laboratories.

-You will study three modules in this year; one focusing on research methods and theoretical approaches to psychology, one introducing you to social, developmental, biological and cognitive psychology and one introducing you to the ways that psychology can be applied.
+You will study four modules in this year; one focusing on research methods, one introducing you to social and developmental psychology, one introducing you to biological and cognitive psychology and one introducing you to the skills that will help you think like a psychologist.
 We will consider questions such as why we remember some things and forget others, how different areas of our brain influence behaviour and how we develop language.
 You will have an opportunity to acquire some hands-on skills in research by conducting experiments in your research methods classes as well as by getting experience of research assistant work with cutting edge staff research activity.
 Modules include:

-The BSc (Hons) Psychology degree is also available as a four year course including an integrated Foundation Year, and is designed for students who do not currently meet admissions criteria for direct entry onto the degree.
+The BSc (Hons) Psychology degree is also available as a four-year course including an integrated Foundation Year, and is designed for students who do not currently meet admissions criteria for direct entry onto the degree.
 You will start by completing a foundation year, which provides well-structured support, allowing you to develop your skills and knowledge before continuing onto the three year degree programme.
-Find out more: Foundation Year
+For more information please email firstname.lastname@example.org

 The Psychology degree is delivered through lectures, seminars, workshops, individual/small group supervision and independent study.
 You will also have the opportunity to attend guest lectures given by academic staff from other institutions and professional psychologists who work in different areas of practise.